 Note – Kosciuszko vs Puncak Jaya

-The controversy (such as it is) over two lists arose after Dick Bass first completed the Seven Summits in the early 1980’s, using a widely recognised definition of the seven geographic continents.
+The controversy (such as it is) surrounding two Seven Summits lists arose after Dick Bass first completed the Seven Summits in the early 1980’s, using a widely recognised definition of the seven geographic continents.
 This included Australia with it’s modest Kosciuszko peak as the highest point.
-Soon after this feat had been completed, Reinhold Messner completed a slightly different Seven Summits list, claiming that Puncak Jaya (Carstensz Pyramid) in Papua New Guinea – a much larger and more technical peak than Kosciuszko – should be the highest on the continent.
+Soon after this feat had been completed, Reinhold Messner completed a slightly different Seven Summits list, claiming that Puncak Jaya (Carstensz Pyramid) in Papua New Guinea – a higher and more technical peak than Kosciuszko – should be the highest on the continent.
 His claim was based on inclusion of all continental shelves in the measurement, however even allowing for that geographic definition, it would still not make the list because Papua New Guinea is not on the Australian continental shelf.

 There are many opinions over what constitutes a continent or indeed what the terms Australasia or Oceania mean.
-Defining continents by tectonic plates is also imprecise because the seven major plates are not the only tectonic plates on the planet.
+Defining continents by tectonic plates is also imprecise because the seven major plates are not the only tectonic plates on the planet (there are many!).
 Indeed the debate could widen to why Europe is considered a continent at all as it doesn’t sit on a different tectonic plate to Asia and is not one continuous land mass surrounded by water (it is a shared landmass with Asia as Eurasia).
-Hence Elbrus would not be on the list at all if tectonic plates were the datum, so instead we use the Ural mountains as the division between Europe and Asia.
+Hence Elbrus would not be on the list at all if tectonic plates were the strict datum, so instead we use the Ural mountains as the division between Europe and Asia.
 And on and on the debate goes.
 Furthermore, in some regions of the world the education system teaches seven continents, in others six continents (Eurasia) and in some five continents (Antarctica not considered a continent in some parts of the world as it has no human habitation), hence the opinions are many & varied depending on what datum you use or where in the world you learned your geography.

 On the Seven Summits challenge itself, it is likely that the existence of Puncak Jaya on the Messner List is more a statement on relative difficulty rather than a measure of what actually is the highest or not on a defined continent.
 This author reads the Seven Summits as being the highest in North America, South America, Europe, Africa, Asia, Australia and Antarctica, hence Kosciuszko (irrespective of its lack of technicality and ease of climbing) is one of the Seven Summits because it is the highest point on a continent.
 However this writer also regards anyone who has completed the Messner list as also having completed the Seven Summits challenge, given that it is a challenge with two broadly accepted versions.
-More often than not you will find that anyone who has done the Messner list, has also completed Kosciuszko too in order to combat any debate.

 Each to their own, and respect to all who complete the Seven Summits, regardless of which list it is.